 This documentation is incomplete and is subject to change.

-Neo provides a Demo and a Production environment.This documentation shows both possible URLs, but only the Demo environment can be tested here due to CORS protection.Services#
+Neo provides a Demo and a Production environment.This documentation shows both possible URLs, but only the Demo environment can be tested here due to CORS protection.Terminology#

 Some Neo-specific terms used throughout the documentation have important meaning.A JSON structure sent in a request.